rahulreghunath/ntt-data-pay/README.md

     }
 </script>
  ```
-Mandatory JavaScript CDN link will be provided by NTT DATA and will be different for production and testing
+Mandatory JavaScript CDN link will be provided by NTT DATA and will be different for production and testing environments.

 #### Check Transaction Status